-- On the Add Signaling Interface screen, enter an appropriate Name for the interface. - Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5061 for TLS Port, since TLS port 5061 is used to listen for signaling traffic from Session Manager in the sample configuration, as defined in Section 7.6. - Select a TLS Profile (Section 8.3.2.1). - Click Finish.
+- On the Add Signaling Interface screen, enter an appropriate Name for the interface, in the example Private_sig was used. - Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5061 for TLS Port, since TLS port 5061 is used to listen for signaling traffic from Session Manager in the sample configuration, as defined in Section 7.6. - Select a TLS Profile. - Click Finish.

-A second Signaling Interface with the name Public\sig was similarly created in the service provider's direction.
+A second Signaling Interface with the name Public_sig was similarly created in the service provider's direction.

-- Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5061 for TLS Port, since TLS port 5061 is used to listen for signaling traffic from Clearcom in the sample configuration. - Select a TLS Profile (Section 8.3.2.2). - Click Finish.
+- Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5060 for UDP Port, since UDP port 5060 is used to listen for signaling traffic from Alestra in the sample configuration. - Click Finish.